AlbaAlvaro/Analysis-shark-attacks/README.md

 Then, I moved to the columns "Name" and "Sex", I observed that there were several entries in the "Name" column that belong to the "Sex" column so I first checked if the entries in both columns matched and as I could not be sure by only seen a feww entries I made the data in "Sex" be the same that the data in "Name".
 I also realized the "Sex" column had an empty space at the end of its name, so I deleted it.

 Next, I checked the fatal column, there were values refering to the same but because of the way they were written they were not recognized as the same, so I replaced them by their true values, and also replace the NaN values by UNKNOWN.
-I also found that there was a confusing value in this column that had the structure of a year but it did not match the year of the entry where this attack was.
+I also found that there was a confusing value in this column that had the structure of a year but it did not match the year of the entry where this attack was, so I revised the other data in the column and I found out that the attack was not fatal so I changed the entry for "N".

 Finally, in the "Species" column I only changed its name as there was also an empty space at the end.

 ## Manipulation of the DataFrame

-The manipulation of the DataFrame was developed to confirm or refute two hypothesis: the first one was that there are less fatal attacks due to surfing than to fishing, although the number of total attacks is higher in surfing, this could be due to the fact that when fishermen are fishing are disturbing the environment of the fish including sharks, but while surfing the human is not disturbing their habitat.
-And the second one was that the number of attacks increases with the years but there are less fatal attacks nowadays.
+The manipulation of the DataFrame was developed to confirm or refute three hypothesis: the first one was that there are less fatal attacks due to surfing than to fishing, although the number of total attacks is higher in surfing, this could be due to the fact that when fishermen are fishing are disturbing the environment of the fish including sharks, but while surfing the human is not disturbing their habitat.
+The second one was that the number of attacks increases with the years but there are less fatal attacks nowadays.; and the third one was that there are more attacks on the coast facing the Pacific Ocean in Australia.

 For the first hypothesis, I checked the number of attacks while surfing and while fishing, the number was higher while surfing.
 I also plotted a graph to show whether the majority of the attacks are fatal or not, as a result I obtained that the majority were non fatal attacks.